-The Disney World Free Dining offer is by far it’s most popular promotion.
+The Disney World Free Dining offer is by far the most popular promotion of the year.
 It is pretty clear why… FREE FOOD at Disney?
 Ummm, yes please!

 In this post, I’ll answer the most common questions I get asked (e.g. Is it always the best deal?
 How much can I save?) and share everything you need to know about Free Dining in this post.